StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 - If a component's own health state is `DEVIATING`, this is always excluded from calculation of the propagated state.
 - If a component's own health state is `CRITICAL`, after 2 hours this is excluded from calculation of the propagated state.
 At this point, the propagated state is calculated as the maximum propagated state of all dependencies only.

-The critical state timeout can be reconfigured using the following option:
+#### CRITICAL state timeout

+The time which the `CRITICAL` own state of a component should be included in the calculation of its propagated state can be configured.
+By default, the timeout for a `CRITICAL` is set to 2 hours.
+After this time, the propagated state of a component will be calculated as the maximum propagated state of all dependencies only.

 {% tabs %}
 {% tab title="Kubernetes" %}

-Add the following to the `values.yaml` used to deploy StackState:
+To configure the `CRITICAL` state timeout, add the following to the `values.yaml` used to deploy StackState:

 ```yaml
 stackstate: